whatisnuclear/website/_news/2025-02-25-a-nuclear-startup-will-probably-not-be-the-next-spacex.md

-startups, has a background in aerospace engineering, worked with NASA on nuclear propulsion, and now works at a company building and maintaining reactors worldwide, I was inspired to to use my free time helping people understand something.(Shoutout to Nick Touran, Ph.D, P.E. for inspiration).
+startups, has a background in aerospace engineering, worked with NASA on nuclear propulsion, and now works at a company building and maintaining reactors worldwide, I was inspired to to use my free time helping people understand something.(Shoutout to Nick Touran for inspiration).

 Unquestionably, radiation hazard (and public fear of radiation hazards) is a key difference between reactors and rockets; that said, I’m not going to address